salesforce/bazel-eclipse/docs/common/projectviews.md

 ### `project_mappings`

-A list of mappings from targets to projects in the IDE.
+A list of mappings from targets (typically from external repositories) to projects in the IDE.
 This should be used in combination with `--override_repository`.
 The syntax of each entry is `target = projecturi`, where `target` is typically an external repository (eg., `@myjar`) and `projecturi` the project type and path (eg., `maven:/my-jar`).

+Out of the box the language server as well as the Eclipse feature resolves references to other Bazel workspaces using the workspace name.
+Thus, if the external workspace is already imported and its name matches its projects will be used when resolving dependencies.
+This is extremely useful in combination with `local_repository` references.
+In case the name does not match an explicit `project_mappings` should be setup instead.

+The lookup within the IDE implements a simple logic to make defining the mappings less verbose.
+A mapping for target `@some_external_target//:some_external_target` can be defined using just `@some_external_target`.

 ## Unsupported Features / Limitations